fwoeck/voice/README.md

 * [Voice-Custom](https://github.com/fwoeck/voice-custom): provides the basic CRM service, history/tagging and fulltext search.
 * [Voice-Numbers](https://github.com/fwoeck/voice-numbers): calculates realtime statistics and aggregates the call logs.
 * [Voice-Push](https://github.com/fwoeck/voice-push): sends push notifications for current events to the agent's browsers.
-* [Voice-Rails](https://github.com/fwoeck/voice-rails): delivers the frontend application for agents and supervisors.
+* [Voice-Rails](https://github.com/fwoeck/voice-rails): delivers the browser application for agents and supervisors.
-* [Voice-Specs](https://github.com/fwoeck/voice-specs): not a service per se, but a tool collection for burn-in testing.
+* [Voice-Specs](https://github.com/fwoeck/voice-specs): not a service per se, but a tool collection for integration testing.

 See the [voice-infrastructure.pdf](https://github.com/fwoeck/voice/blob/master/docs/voice-infrastructure.pdf?raw=true) for an overview of the communication flow and storage engines.